 Ask a quality manager and they will cite you a host of examples of their quality tools, such as:

 If you ask 100 quality managers, “Which tool is most important?”, you’re liable to get considerably more than 100 answers.
 A sizable percentage will probably say, “It depends”, and if you were to limit the discussion to quality tools like the ones above, that might be true.
-How many quality managers do you suppose would cite effective communication or “the ability to communicate” as the single most important tool?
+How many quality managers do you suppose would cite effective communication or “the ability to communicate” as the single most important business tool?

 However, if they all got together to conduct a root cause analysis, they might come to the realization that theirs was a collective failure.
 Maybe they didn’t speak up, and maybe they spoke too much.
-They definitely didn’t listen — 98% of effective communicating is listening.
+They definitely didn’t listen — 98% of effective communication is listening.

-They didn’t take the time to verify that everyone understood everyone else, that they were all in agreement, and that the project couldn’t go forward if they weren’t.
-Effective communication is an integral part of any project’s fabric.
+Did management take the time to verify that everyone understood everyone else, that they were all in agreement, and that the project couldn’t go forward if they weren’t.
+Effective interpersonal communication is an integral part of any project’s fabric.
 Of all the tools you could use to plan, develop, test, and implement a project, communication is the one tool you have to have in your toolbox, and you don’t want to keep it in the box.
 You have to have it out, and you have to be using it constantly.
 Other tools have their place in a project but communication’s place is every place and every moment.